27-29 September 2024

 Others include Monumento Deodoro da Fonseca honoring Manuel Deodoro da Fonseca who led the military coup deposing Emperor Pedro II and then served as Brazil’s first president 1889-1891.

-Toward the south end of the beach is the Cultural Space Estácio de Sá Monument, a pyramid of which I have had no idea what it commemorates.
-Google tells me rye pyramid honors Estácio de Sá, a Portuguese officer and first governor of Rio de Janeiro
+Toward the south end of the beach is the Cultural Space Estácio de Sá Monument, a pyramid of which I have no idea what it commemorates.
+Google tells me this pyramid honors Estácio de Sá, a Portuguese officer and first governor of Rio de Janeiro

 Museu da República or Palácio do Catete

 Finished in 1867, this private mansion acted as Brazil’s presidential palace from 1897 to 1960.
 It is also the site of Getúlio Vargas’ suicide.
-This excellent museum is free.
-Information is in English.
+This excellent museum is free and information presented in English.

-Originally, the building was built as the residence of the very wealthy family of the Portuguese-born Brazilian coffee producer António Clemente Pinto.
+Originally, the building was constructed as the residence of the very wealthy family of the Portuguese-born Brazilian coffee producer António Clemente Pinto.
 For a time during the 1880s, it became a luxury hotel.
 This venture failed.
-Finally, in 1897, Vice President Manual Vitorino acquired the Catete Palace and installed the seat of government where it remained I told 1960 when the capital and the Federal District were transferred to Brasília.
+Finally, in 1897, Vice President Manual Vitorino acquired the Catete Palace and installed the seat of government where it remained until 1960 when the capital and the Federal District transferred to Brasília.

 The Catete is three floors of opulence with a Venetian Room, a Moorish Room, and a vase which was a gift from Napoleon.
-A grand central staircase leads to the top floors where the family lives and government was conducted steps away.
+A grand central staircase leads to the top floors where the family lived and government conducted just steps away.

 Various historical events happened in the palace halls, such as the death of President Pena in 1909, the signing of the declaration of war against Germany in 1917; the visit of Cardinal Eugenio Pacelli, the future Pope Prius XII, in 1934; the declaration of war against the Axis Powers in 1942; and tragically the suicide of President Getúlio Vargas in 1954 with a shot in the heart in his third floor bedroom.